 To understand your benefits from the Electrical Contractors' Association and Local Union 134, I.B.E.W.
-Joint Pension Trust of Chicago Pension Plan No. 5, you must read this booklet in its entirety.
-The Plan may provide retirement or disability benefits to you and survivor benefits for your beneficiary.
+Joint Pension Trust of Chicago Pension Plan No. 5 (referred to as "Pension Plan No. 5" or "Plan"), you must read this Booklet in its entirety.
+The Plan may provide retirement or disability benefits to you and survivor benefits for your spouse or named beneficiary.